DracoAter/jenkins2/README.md

     {
       "server": "http://jenkins.example.com",
       "user": "admin",
-      "key": "mysecretkey"
+      "key": "mysecretkey",
+      "verbose": 3,
+      "log": "/var/log/jenkins2.log"
     }

+and putting global options there.
 By default Jenkins2 expects this file to be at ~/.jenkins2.json, but you can provide your own path with --config-file switch.
 This way the above mentioned command will be much shorter.

     jenkins2 -c offline-node -n mynode # => -c switch tells Jenkins2 to read configuration file